 Online Bachelor's Degree in Laboratory Science

 Laboratory science programs teach skills in lab procedures and equipment use.
-Learn about bachelor's degree requirements, topics of study, professional certification and salary info for laboratory technologists.
+Learn about bachelor's degree requirements, topics of study including microbiology and genetics, professional certification and salary info for laboratory technologists.
 Schools offering Clinical Laboratory Science degrees can also be found in these popular choices.

 What Can I Learn in an Online Bachelor's Program in Laboratory Science?

 You may be able to enroll in a college's distance education program to earn a Bachelor of Science (B.S.) in Clinical Laboratory Science or a B.S. in Medical Laboratory Science.
 These may be completion programs, designed for those who already have their associate degree and are certified laboratory technicians or have the equivalent education and experience.